HomeLatest NewsStartupsNational Startup Day 2026: Startup sector shifts focus from valuations to sustainable growth

 National Startup Day 2026

-Rikant Pittie, co-founder of online travel company EaseMyTrip, said the focus was shifting towards disciplined execution.
+Rikant Pittie, co-founder of travel company EaseMyTrip, said the focus was shifting towards disciplined execution.
 “The next phase is about translating innovation into scale and sustainable impact,” he said, adding that startups with strong fundamentals and capable teams were better positioned to compete globally.

 Advertisement